Molybdenum trioxide: Uses

 Molybdenum trioxide is also a component of the co-catalyst used in the industrial production of acrylonitrile by the oxidation of propene and ammonia.

 Because of its layered structure and the ease of the Mo(VI)/Mo(V) coupling, MoO3 is of interest in electrochemical devices and displays.
-It has been described as "the most commonly used TMO in organic electronics applications ... it is evaporated at relatively low temperature (∼400 °C)."
+It has been described as "the most commonly used TMO [transition metal oxide] in organic electronics applications ... it is evaporated at relatively low temperature (~400 °C)."
+It has favourable electronic and chemical properties for use as interfacing layers, p-type dopants and hole transport materials in OLEDs, organic solar cells and perovskite solar cells, especially when forming an ohmic contact to organic semiconductors.